smart-data-models/dataModel.OpenChannelManagement/OpenChannel/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `bottomSlope`: The bottom slope of the channel.
 All units are accepted in CEFACT code.  - `bottomWidth`: The bottom width of the channel (for 'Trapezoidal' geometry).
 All units are accepted in CEFACT code.  - `celerity`: Velocity of a surge propagated along the channel after the opening or close of a sluice gate.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `diameter`: The diameter of a circular channel.
 All units are accepted in CEFACT code.  - `downstreamNode`: A relationship indicating the ID of the downstream node (e.g., Junction, Regulation Structure), where the channel ends.  - `flowType`: Text defining the type of flow in the channel.
 Enum:'Free-Surface flow'.  - `geometryType`: The geometry of the channel.
 Enum:'Trapezoidal, Circular'].  - `id`: Unique identifier of the entity  - `leftSideSlope`: The slope of the left bank of the channel (for 'Trapezoidal' geometry).
 All units are accepted in CEFACT code.  - `length`: The length of the channel.
-All units are accepted in CEFACT code.  - `location`:   - `maxWaterDepth`: The maximum allowable water depth in the channel.
+All units are accepted in CEFACT code.  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `maxWaterDepth`: The maximum allowable water depth in the channel.
 All units are accepted in CEFACT code.  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `rightSideSlope`: The slope of the right bank of the channel (for 'Trapezoidal' geometry).
 All units are accepted in CEFACT code.  - `roughnessCoefficient`: The Manning’s roughness coefficient.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `tag`: An optional text string used to qualify an item  - `travelDuration`: The duration of the surge travelling from the downstream node (i.e., Regulation Structure) to the upstream node.  - `type`: NGSI-LD Entity Type. it has to be OpenChannel  - `upstreamNode`: A relationship indicating the ID of the upstream node (e.g., Junction, Regulation Structure), where the channel begins.  - `waterLoss`: Water leakages/losses from the channel - percentage of flow of the channel or a number (flow).
 Required properties
 - `id`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)